Mexico City · Operators

 The USMCA tailwind is real.
 The US procurement officer takes the meeting.
 The plant tour goes well.
 The technical specification fits the RFP.
 Then the proposal stalls inside US procurement, and the same firm watches the contract go to a Vietnamese alternative or to a US incumbent it underbid by a meaningful margin.
 The pattern repeats across automotive subcontracting, aerospace tier-1, medical device, and consumer goods accounts.

 The instinct in Mexico City is to attribute the friction to political risk perception, to legal uncertainty, or to the absence of a US sales head.
 The actual gap is upstream of all three.
-The US-facing site, the deck, the principal LinkedIn, and the proposal template all carry the Mexican operating story without translating it into US procurement vocabulary.
+The US-facing site, the deck, the owner/CEO LinkedIn, and the proposal template all carry the Mexican operating story without translating it into US procurement vocabulary.
 The category is named in Mexican terms.
 The peer set is Mexican and Latin American.
-The risk architecture is described in Mexican legal language.
-The US procurement officer reads the materials and does not have the inputs to score the firm against US peers and against Vietnam.
+The risk answers is described in Mexican legal language.
+The US procurement officer judges the materials and does not have the inputs to score GMA against US peers and against Vietnam.

-American procurement filters on category, US past-performance, and US risk architecture.
+American procurement filters on category, US past-performance, and US risk answers.
 Mexican commercial culture filters on relationship, family ownership stability, and operating capacity.
 Both are sound.
 They do not translate.
-The work is to rebuild the US-facing commercial architecture so the USMCA tailwind, the operating capacity, and the family-ownership stability all surface in US procurement vocabulary on every page the procurement reader sees.
+The work is to rebuild the US website, proof, offer, and follow-up so the USMCA tailwind, the operating capacity, and the family-ownership stability all surface in US procurement vocabulary on every page the procurement buyer sees.

 The USMCA tailwind opens the door.
 The rebuild closes the procurement decision.
 House view on Mexico City operator entry into the US